rezabonyadi/docuchat/README.md

 ![image](https://github.com/rezabonyadi/docuchat/assets/25924343/840e12b0-63d8-4c19-8678-8fbf311c5946)

 In the "Onedrive address" text box in the left, provide the address to a folder where you have some docx files you want to chat against.
-Then click on "BUild dataset embedding" button.
+Then click on "Build dataset embedding" button.
 This will read your docx files from that folder, creates another folder (with the address "Docs address"), and saves those docx as text files in that folder.
 It then embeds them and creates a vector db for you in the "db" folder.

 ![image](https://github.com/rezabonyadi/docuchat/assets/25924343/e2ce35a8-028f-440c-b167-8066b62748bb)